On the consistency of Constraints in Matter Field Theories: Constraints in Matter Field Theories

-Next we consider the fact that in the case of complex fields also gauge covariance needs to be considered, and in this case differential operations $D_{\mu}$ are defined through the gauge connections $A_{\alpha}$ so to give gauge covariant derivatives, as known.
+Next we consider that in the case of complex fields also gauge covariance needs to be considered, and in this case differential operations $D_{\mu}$ are defined through the gauge connections $A_{\alpha}$ so to give gauge covariant derivatives.

 In this background, we define Maxwell curvature tensor $F_{\mu\nu}$ as